ENGR 19500 FIRST-YEAR ENGINEERNG PROJECTS (3 cr.)

 ENGR 19600 Introduction to Engineering (3 cr.)

 Class 2, Lab 2.
-C: MATH 15400 or 15900 or equivalent.
 An overview of the engineering profession and methodologies of engineering design.
 Students develop skills using computer-aided design and simulation software for engineering systems.
 Projects and homework are implemented and tested in a laboratory environment.
 The course also introduces the students to standard computer application software and university network and software resources.

 ENGR 19700 Introduction to Programming Concepts (3 cr.)